News on latest work here.

 I’ve written stage plays and BBC Radio plays, including a Carbon Cleansing, about climate crisis activists (first aired in in 2010) .
 You can listen to my Radio 4 sitcom Absolutely Delish (Grazing) on iTunes.
-I created Bee Detective, a children’s show for London 2012 Festival, which was performed in English, British Sign Language and featured animation by James Merry.
+In 2012, I created Bee Detective, a children’s show for London 2012 Cultural Olympiad, which was performed in English, British Sign Language and featured animation by James Merry.
 Bee Detective was directed by long time collaborator, Gemma Fairlie.
-Recently I wrote and performed a work in progress piece called The Fake Interpreter, with dancer, Andile Vellem, of Unmute, at Artscape.